ajakef/gemlog/paper/paper.md

 - Remotely monitoring earthquake ground shaking [@Anderson_inprep]

 # Features
+"gemlog" is a Python library that includes both terminal commands and Python functions.
 - Data conversion: Terminal commands "gemconvert" and "gemconvert_single" convert sets of raw files into standard data formats (typically miniSEED).
 Because infrasound analyses require sample timing to be approximately millisecond-precise, an essential part of this process is correcting clock drift using accurate times provided infrequently by the Gem's on-board GPS.
 Contiguous blocks of raw data are converted into contiguous blocks of output data, and the software identifies breaks in recording and includes the same breaks in the output.

 - Instrument testing: Terminal command "verify_huddle_test" is used to automatically examine waveform, state-of-health, and GPS data from several instruments recording in the same place at the same time (termed a "huddle test" in seismology/infrasound), and verify that all instruments are working properly.